 Cost of living in a residential care facility - Part 3

-The Aged Care laws in Australia incorporating the Aged Care Act 1997 provides more detailed information in relation to each of the points mentioned above.
+The Aged Care laws in Australia incorporating the Aged Care Act 1997 provide more detailed information in relation to each of the points mentioned above for residential care.

-The second bullet point, ‘investing in financial products’.
+The second bullet point is ‘investing in financial products’.
 The permitted financial products (defined by section 764A of the Corporations Act 2001) are:

 • deposits with an authorised deposit-taking institution (ADI) made available in the course of its banking business (e.g. deposits in bank accounts and term deposits)